lal3lu03/MMCLFMI/README.md

 3. Create a conda environment using the `environment.yml` file provided.
 4. Run `converter.py` to convert DICOM images to JPEG format and save them in the `jpg` folder.
 5. Proceed to run the visualization notebook (`visualization.ipynb`) and the metadata preprocessing notebook (`meta_data_pre.ipynb`).
 These notebooks generate the required data for further analysis and training.
+6. Next, run the `embedding_cloob.ipynb` and `embedding_clip.ipynb` notebooks to obtain embeddings for the CLOOB and CLIP models, respectively.
+7. Once the embeddings are generated, you can decide to perform a zero-shot classification based on the presence of findings or all symptoms.
+Adjust the parameters and follow the instructions in the respective notebook (`zero_shot_findings.ipynb` or `zero_shot_all_symptoms.ipynb`) to perform the zero-shot classification accordingly.

+Please make sure to follow the instructions in each notebook carefully to ensure a successful execution.

 ## File Structure